FAQ icon

 Ann Arbor, Michigan 48109-1259

-Recent studies examine district capacity building and improvement efforts in the context of accountability policy implementation and workforce shortages.
-For example, he has studied how school turnaround policy and urban Portfolio Management Models of educational governance are perceived and implemented.
-His collaborative work on K-12 educator workforce shortages looks at the substitute teacher labor market as well as teacher absences, supply, and retention to understand how these issues collectively impact schools and students.
+More recent work focused on district capacity building and improvement efforts in the context of accountability policy implementation and workforce shortages.
+Recent studies on school turnaround policy and urban Portfolio Management Models of educational governance underscore the challenges of productive policy implementation when system capacity is limited by chronic issues with teacher supply and turnover.
+His work on K-12 educator workforce shortages looks at the substitute teacher labor market as well as teacher absences, supply, and retention to understand how these issues collectively impact schools and students.
 Across this work he highlights inequities, impacts, and implications for low-income schools and systems serving marginalized communities.

 Prior to joining the University of Michigan Chris was a professor of Educational Leadership at Michigan State University and Montclair State University, and he worked in New York City as a K-2 teacher, grade chair, teacher mentor, mentor teacher trainer, teacher educator, school board chair, and in the central office designing teacher hiring and leadership development systems.
 Dr. Torres has served in various leadership roles for professional associations.
 He is a former Associate Director for the University Council of Educational Administration (UCEA).
 He was associate editor for Educational Administration Quarterly (EAQ) and is an editorial board member for various journals.
 He served as Program Chair for AERA Division A (Section 1) and the Charter and School Choice SIG and was elected secretary for the Politics of Education Association (PEA) SIG from 2019-2021.
 He received the Outstanding Reviewer Award in 2019 and 2020 from Educational Evaluation and Policy Analysis (EEPA) and is a recipient of AERA Division L’s Outstanding Policy Report (2021).
 He holds a BA in Psychology from Yale University, an MA in Early Childhood Education from Mercy College, and a PhD in Teaching and Learning from New York University (NYU).